 - Hourly / - BiWeekly /

-This Skilled Service classification is for positions in management service classes that have been approved for special appointment designation.
+This Skilled Service classification has been approved for special appointment designation.
 Administrative Manager II is a managerial level of work in the Skilled Service of the State Personnel Management System.
 Employees are responsible for directing programs which are generally found in various agencies, such as public information or director of administration, including the supervision of staff and responsibility for a budget.
 This classification is limited to managers of programs which are generally found in most agencies and are not covered by specific occupational series such as Personnel Administrator.

 Employees in this class receive managerial or executive supervision from a higher-level manager or an executive.